varya/varya.github.com/content/posts/ym-modular-system/index_en.md

 date: 2014-02-25

 layout: post

----
-The recently published [step-by-step tutorial on i-bem.js](http://bem.info/tutorials/articles/bem-js-tutorial/) mentioned **YM modular system** as a base for component JavaScript solution behind BEM.
+---The recently published [step-by-step tutorial on i-bem.js](http://bem.info/tutorials/articles/bem-js-tutorial/) mentioned **YM modular system** as a base for component JavaScript solution behind BEM.
 Why do we need another modular system?
 Let us see...